rdturnermtl/bbo_challenge_starter_kit/README.md

 You can replace `NewOptimizerName` with the name of your optimizer.

 More details on the API can be found [here](https://bayesmark.readthedocs.io/en/latest/readme.html#id1).
-Note: do not specify `kwargs` in a `config.json` for the competition because the online evaluation will not pass any `kwargs` or use the `config.json`.
+Note: do not specify `kwargs` in a `config.json` for the challenge because the online evaluation will not pass any `kwargs` or use the `config.json`.

 ### Configuration space